top of page

 Matt_edited.png

 Matt is the Principal Investigator of the MSN lab.
-Having completed a PhD and postdoc at Royal Holloway, University of London, he moved to the University Oxford first as a postdoc, then becoming a BBSRC Future Leader Fellow.
-He is now a BBSRC David Phillips Fellow and Senior Research Fellow (=Associate Professor) in the Centre for Human Brain Health, Institute for Mental Health and School of Psychology in the University of Birmingham.
+Having completed a PhD and postdoc at Royal Holloway, University of London, he moved to the University Oxford first as a postdoc, then became a BBSRC Future Leader Fellow, BBSRC David Phillips Fellow and Senior Research Fellow.
+He is now a Professor of Cognitive Computational Neuroscience at the Centre for Human Brain Health, Institute for Mental Health and School of Psychology at the University of Birmingham.

 People: TeamMember